 If you’re getting ready to buy your first home, there are probably thousands of questions running through your mind.
 Questions about location, real estate services, expenses, and more — it’s a huge financial commitment and you probably want to make sure you have the best chance at getting exactly what you want.
 While it can be a difficult process to navigate, there is help for first-time homebuyers, from resources and advice to first-time homebuyer programs to help you finance a home.

 If you’re worried you won’t ever be able to purchase a home, take a deep breath and a good look at your finances.
-You can start by reviewing your options and begin by starting to save for a down payment.
+You can start by reviewing your current financial situation and beginning to save for a down payment.
 (There are investment accounts and savings options that can help you reach your goal of buying a home, too.)
-Here are 12 helpful tips for first-time home buyers.
+Here are 12 helpful tips for first-time homebuyers.

-Your credit score is typically very influential in determining what kind of interest rate you can get on a mortgage.
-You can get one free credit report from each of the three major credit bureaus (TransUnion, Equifax, and Experian) once every 12 months.
-You can review your credit report to spotlight any errors that may be affecting what lenders are willing to offer you.
+Your credit score is typically very influential in determining what kind of interest rate you can get on a home mortgage loan.
+You can get one free credit report from each of the three major credit bureaus (Equifax®, Experian®, and TransUnion®) every 12 months, and may also be able to view free reports more frequently online.
+You can review your credit report to spotlight any errors that may affect what lenders are willing to offer you.